karlseguin/the-little-mongodb-book/en/mongodb.markdown

 	db.unicorns.insert({name: 'Aurora',
 		gender: 'f', weight: 450})

 The above line is executing `insert` against the `unicorns` collection, passing it a single parameter.
 Internally MongoDB uses a binary serialized JSON format called BSON.
 Externally, this means that we use JSON a lot, as is the case with our parameters.
-If we execute `db.getCollectionNames()` now, we'll actually see two collections: `unicorns` and `system.indexes`.
-The collection `system.indexes` is created once per database and contains the information on our database's indexes.
+If we execute `db.getCollectionNames()` now, we'll see a `unicorns` collection.

 You can now use the `find` command against `unicorns` to return a list of documents:

 	db.unicorns.find()

 Notice that, in addition to the data you specified, there's an `_id` field.
 Every document must have a unique `_id` field.
 You can either generate one yourself or let MongoDB generate a value for you which has the type `ObjectId`.
 Most of the time you'll probably want to let MongoDB generate it for you.
-By default, the `_id` field is indexed - which explains why the `system.indexes` collection was created.
-You can look at `system.indexes`:
+By default, the `_id` field is indexed.
+You can verify this through the  `getIndexes` command:

-	db.system.indexes.find()
+	db.unicorns.getIndexes()

 What you're seeing is the name of the index, the database and collection it was created against and the fields included in the index.